wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 gotten everything back.

 From my point of view, I haven't.
 He hasn't opened the envelope.
 I haven't put everything in my pockets or away in my bags.
-From his point if view, he wants that signature.
+From his point of view, he wants that signature.
 I'll get my stuff when I've signed.
 He's a little insulted.
 "You are in Europe, now", he tells me.
 (I guess he is implying, not the United States.)
 "You will receive all of your things back."
 I sign.